Impostor/Impostor/README.md

 iOS devices need to be jailbroken in order to connect to Impostor servers.

-If someone knows how to connect to Impostor servers from iOS devices, please send a pull request with updated instructions.

 ### Server

 See the [docs](docs/Running-the-server.md) for instructions on how to set it up.